 Teaching children about the concept of consent young will help breed a generation where there is a greater respect for personal boundaries.
 A generation of young men and women who feel empowered to say no and to not feel bad about it.
 These are important life lessons for all young children to learn.
 So why are we reading them a story about a man who goes around touching people without their consent, tickling them (which for some people can feel like torture).
 Not to mention the fact we shouldn't teach children it is OK for strange men to tickle them.

 Reading this book made me feel very uncomfortable and I will not be reading it to my son again.
 We read Mr. Happy today and that one was much more wholesome.
 I encourage people to read the book for themselves and make up their own mind, but it is one I will be removing from our reading list.

-Thanks for reading, if you are interested in looking at the book yourself there is a link in the picture below (this is an affiliate link and I get a commission for purchases made through this link).
-This is just my opinion but I do encourage every parent to be aware of what your children are reading and make sure it teaches the lessons you want them to learn.
+Thanks for reading, this is just my opinion but I do encourage every parent to be aware of what your children are reading and make sure it teaches the lessons you want them to learn.